LTE Advanced and 5G System Design and Operation

 Dr Harri Holma

 Harri Holma joined Nokia Research Centre in 1994 and received his M.Sc.
-He has been with Nokia Networks since 1998 and has been located both in Finland and in USA during that time.
+1995.
+He has been with Nokia since 1998 and has been located both in Finland and in USA during that time.

-He is currently working as NSN Fellow with Nokia Solutions and Networks with special interest on radio system performance.
+He is currently working with Nokia Bell Labs as Fellow with special interest on radio system performance.
 He completed his PhD at Helsinki University of Technology 2003.

-Dr Holma has edited the books "WCDMA for UMTS", "HSDPA/HSUPA for UMTS", "LTE for UMTS", "LTE-Advanced" and "Voice over LTE" and contributed to a number of other books in the radio communication area.
+Dr Holma has edited the books "WCDMA for UMTS", "HSDPA/HSUPA for UMTS", "LTE for UMTS", "LTE-Advanced", "Voice over LTE", “HSPA+ Evolution to Release 12” and “LTE Small Cell Optimization” and contributed to a number of other books in the radio communication area.

 Dr Jonathan Moss